WildTooth/FreakyVille-TradePrices/README.md

 These prices are just formatted in a way that makes them easier to use when coding.

-The specific csv file in this repository is maintained by me.
+The specific csv file in this repository is maintained by me @WildTooth.